CATEGORY*: IARC known carcinogen, NTP known carcinogen

 THE GIST: The National Toxicology Program classifies ethylene oxide, which is used to sterilize surgical instruments, as a known human carcinogen.
 It is also found in fragrances and is commonly used to manufacture popular brands of shampoo.
 Women who work in commercial sterilization facilities have an increased risk of getting breast cancer, and animal studies also indicate a link between the chemical and breast cancer.

 State of the Evidence on Ethylene Oxide

-A fumigant currently in use to sterilize surgical instruments, ethylene oxide was used in some cosmetic products in the past (ASTDR, 1999; IARC, 2008).
+A fumigant currently in use to sterilize surgical instruments, ethylene oxide was used in some cosmetics products in the past (ASTDR, 1999; IARC, 2008).
 Ethylene oxide is classified as a known human carcinogen (NTP, 2005b, IARC 2008) and one of 221 chemicals identified by researchers at the Silent Spring Institute as being associated with mammary tumors in animals (Rudel, 2007).